-Even the base Outback comes with roof rails, full power accessories, cruise control, a tilt-telescoping steering column, a height-adjustable driver seat, Bluetooth phone-audio and a four-speaker sound system with a CD player, an iPod/USB audio interface and an auxiliary audio jack.
-Higher trims add niceties like alloy wheels, foglights, powered and heated front seats, dual-zone automatic climate control and a Harman Kardon sound system.
+Even the base Outback 2.5i comes with roof rails, full power accessories, cruise control, a tilt-telescoping steering column, a height-adjustable driver seat, Bluetooth phone-audio and a four-speaker sound system with a CD player, an iPod/USB audio interface and an auxiliary audio jack.
+Higher trims add expected things such as alloy wheels, foglights, powered and heated front seats, dual-zone automatic climate control and a Harman Kardon sound system.
 Options on the Limited are a navigation system (with a rearview camera) and a collision avoidance system that includes various driver aids such as adaptive cruise control and lane departure warning.

 Used Subaru Outback Models

 If you're shopping for a used model of this generation, there are a few items to note.
-An Outback sedan was offered from 2005-'07.
+An Outback sedan was offered from 2005 to 2007.
 Additionally, all Outbacks prior to the 2008 model year lacked a telescoping steering wheel and auxiliary audio jack.
-Horsepower figures were lowered for 2007 due to revised SAE standards, but actual performance was not affected.
-The luxurious L.L.
-Bean trim levels were discontinued after 2008, replaced by a single 3.0 R Limited model, and stability control also became standard.
+Horsepower figures were lowered for 2007 due to revised testing standards, but actual performance was not affected.

 If you are looking for older years, visit our used Subaru Outback page.